-You get noise-cancelling headphones, a pillow and blanket.
-However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4.30 hours from Colombo to Doha).
+You get noise-canceling headphones, a pillow, and a blanket.
+However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4:30 hours from Colombo to Doha).

 Food Menu On SriLankan

-A full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
+Full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
 I chose the Moroccan lamb chop, which tasted good.
-It was presented with grilled haloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
+It was presented with grilled halloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
 An assortment of fresh fruit was offered as dessert.